isl-org/LMRS/README.md

 The source code is released under the MIT License.
 See the License file for details.

+Please note that this is the minimal implementation of the LMRS for MuJoCo, we will update the repo with the additional code for XFoil, Pagmo, and synthetic experiments.

 # Requirements and References
 The code uses the following Python packages and they are required: ``tensorboardX, pytorch>1.0, click, numpy, torchvision, tqdm, scipy, Pillow, ray``